seanf316/P2-Movie-Buff-Or-Bluff/README.md

 3. For the commits the following command was run along with commit description - git commit -m "This is my commit etc"
 4. To move the changes to Github the following command was run - git push

-Please note due to a bug that could not be replicated locally there were a series of commits made to test resolution of bug via published link.
+Please note due to a bug that could not be replicated locally there were a series of commits made to test resolution of bug via published link. - (At end page browser/mobile back button not reloading quiz)

 ### Forking the GitHub Repository